hanhanname/rx-file/README.md

 An object machine must off course have it's own object files, because:

-- otherwise we'd have to express the object machine in c (nischt gut)
+- otherwise we'd have to express the object machine in c formats (nischt gut)
 - we would be forced to read the source every time (slow)
-- we would have no language independant format
+- we would have no language independent format

-And i was going to get there, juust not now.
+And i was going to get there, just not now.
 I mean i think it's a great idea to have many languages compile and run  on the same object machine.
-Not neccessarily my idea, but i haven't seen it pulled off.
+Not necessarily my idea, but i haven't seen it pulled off.
 Not that i will.

 I just want to be able to read my compiled code!!